MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     CREATE EXTENSION IF NOT EXISTS azure_ai;
     ```

     `CREATE EXTENSION` loads a new extension into the database by running its script file.
-This typically creates new SQL objects such as functions, data types, and schemas.
+This script typically creates new SQL objects such as functions, data types, and schemas.
 An error is thrown if an extension of the same name already exists.
 Adding `IF NOT EXISTS` allows the command to execute without throwing an error if it is already installed.

 ## Connect Your Azure AI Services Account